Empowering businesses to drive growth and shape the UK’s future

 By addressing planning challenges, the UK can modernise its transport networks, boost connectivity and deliver renewable energy projects at scale.
 Public-private collaboration and community engagement were also highlighted as essential to overcoming barriers and building trust in ambitious initiatives.

 A well-defined strategy, paired with decisive action on infrastructure, would create a foundation for long-term investment and greater economic resilience.
-The CBI’s Blueprint for UK Competitiveness report identifies five critical economic shifts that must be leveraged for the UK to gain a competitive advantage, then unpacks five policy tools to drive growth across all segments of the UK economy.
+The CBI’s Blueprint for UK Competitiveness report identifies five critical economic shifts that must be leveraged for the UK to gain a competitive advantage.

 Investment and risk